 Grid diagrams with their relatively simple mathematical formalism provide a convenient way to generate and model projections of various knots.
 It has been an open question whether these 2D diagrams can be used to model a complex 3D process such as the topoisomerase-mediated preferential unknotting of DNA molecules.
 We model here topoisomerase-mediated passages of double-stranded DNA segments through each other using the formalism of grid diagrams.
-We show that this grid diagram–based modelling approach captures the essence of the preferential unknotting mechanism, based on topoisomerase selectivity of hooked DNA juxtapositions as the sites of intersegmental passages.
-We show that grid diagram–based approach provide an important, new and computationally convenient framework for investigating entanglement in biopolymers.
+We show that this grid diagram–based modeling approach captures the essence of the preferential unknotting mechanism, based on topoisomerase selectivity of hooked DNA juxtapositions as the sites of intersegmental passages.
+We show that the grid diagram–based approach provides an important, new, and computationally convenient framework for investigating entanglement in biopolymers.